-- Trade accounts are non-interest-bearing and are normally settled within one month. - Other payables and accrued expenses are non-interest-bearing and are normally settled within six months.
+• Trade accounts are non-interest bearing and are normally settled within one month.

+• Other payables and accrued expenses are non-interest bearing and are normally settled within six months.

-Contract liabilities relate to cash received in advance from customers for laybye sales and gift card purchases within the Group's retail businesses.
+Customer contract liabilities relate to cash received in advance from customers for laybye sales and gift card purchases within the Group's retail businesses.
+Total revenue recognised from completed laybye sales and redeemed gift cards for the year is R326,3 million (2020: R306,3 million)